kev5/WizCraft/README.md

 ## What We learned

 Programming the AI to compete against users, successfully integrating the game with Myo armband.
+Coming up with creative spells and implementing them in our game.

 ## What's next for WizCraft

-More interactive UI and allow multiple players to compete against each other through a centralized server.
+In the future we want multiple players to compete against each other through a centralized server.
+We can also add power-ups, special powers, cool-down time between consecutive attacks, and an attractive UI to make it more appealing.
+In conclusion, we can add a whole lot of stuff to our game and make it bigger and better.

 ## Built With